andygeorge/mip/README.md

 # mip

-`mip` returns (if availble) the ipv4 and ipv6 public addresses for your outbound traffic.
+`mip` returns (if available) the ipv4 and ipv6 public addresses for your outbound traffic.

 ## Usage